Taking limits in topological recursion: Examples

 \subsubsection{Deformation of spectral curves}

 We now describe maximal proper families of spectral curves $\mathcal{S}^{(r,s)}_{T}$ fitting \cref{de:FamSC} and for which the Newton polygon for the generic fibre is $\Delta_{\max}^{(r,s)}$.
 Their expression is slightly different in the two situations (F${}_{\pm}$) described in \cref{le:rsmax}, and we will see that the extra case $s = r + 1$ is in fact covered by (F${}_+$).
 We present them in two ways: by the equation of the underlying affine curve $P(x,y) = 0$; and by a parametrisation of the normalised compact (genus $0$) spectral curve $\mathcal{S}^{(r,s)}_t$ constructed as in \cref{de:irredpc} (see also the discussion about simultaneous normalisations at the end of \cref{Sec51}).
 In all cases we indicate a parametrisation $(x(w),y(w))$ in terms of a uniformising coordinate $w \in \mathbb{P}^1$ and this completes the description of the spectral curve by equipping it with $\omega_{0,1} = y \dd x$ and $\omega_{0,2}^{{\rm std}}$.

-Checking that the given formulas provide a parametrisation is a direct computation with help of B\'ezout's identity $rs' - r's = 1$.
-We list the \emph{finite} ramification points $p$ of $x$ (i.e. those above branch points in $\mathbb{C}$) with their order $r_p$ and associated local parameter $\bar s_p$.
-In all cases one can check that the other local parameter $s_p$ is equal to $\bar s_p$, with the usual exception of the cases $\bar s_p = 1$ where $s_p = \infty$, so we will not specify it.
-Each of the four families also admits a ramification point of order $r$ at $w = \infty$ above the branch point at $\infty$, having local parameter $\bar s_{\infty} = s_{\infty} = - s < 0$ and thus not contributing to the topological recursion.
+Checking that the given formulae provide a parametrisation is a direct computation with help of B\'ezout's identity $rs' - r's = 1$.

 \underline{\textit{Case (F$_{+}$) with $s < r -1$}.} The defining equation is

 where $L,R$ are polynomials of degree at most $b$ with $L(0)R(0) \neq 0$.
 This non-vanishing condition is needed to have a Newton polygon inscribed in $\square(r-s,r)$.
 We can take $w= x^{-(r' - s')}y^{-r'}$ as uniformising variable.
 Introducing $\check{L}(w) = w^{b}L(1/w)$, we obtain the parametrisation